soudev/knowledge.mine/stuff/projetos.md

 --

+* [Keybase](https://keybase.io/) - is a new and free security app for mobile phones and computers.
+For the geeks among us: it's open source and powered by public-key cryptography.
+Imagine a Slack for the whole world, except end-to-end encrypted across all your devices.
+Or a Team Dropbox where the server can't leak your files or be hacked.

+  * [[GitHub] Keybase](https://github.com/keybase) - Crypto for everyone!

 * [Rocket.Chat](https://rocket.chat/) - Open Source Communication

   * [[GitHub] RocketChat / Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - Have your own Slack like online chat, built with Meteor